Ramadan (Ramazan) in Turkey 2025

 Ramadan drummers traditionally wake up the neighborhood at dawn for an early meal, and the next meal is to happen only after sunset

-According to the Islamic tradition, the holy month of Ramadan or Ramazan commemorates the month when Muslims revealed Koran that finally enlightened the right way to God.
-By a prayer, people are supposed to get closer to God.
-By abstaining from food and drink from sunrise to sunset they are to learn self-discipline.
-Eating less wouldn't be quite reasonable without sharing.
-Thus, during Ramadan, many establishments across Turkey practice giving food for free, mainly to the poorer members of the community.
+According to Islamic tradition, the holy month of Ramadan or Ramazan commemorates the month when Muslims revealed the Koran that finally enlightened the right way to God.
+Through prayer, people are supposed to get closer to God.
+By abstaining from food and drink from sunrise to sunset, they are to learn self-discipline.
+Also, Ramadan is about sharing.
+Many establishments across Turkey practice giving food for free, mainly to the poorer members of the community.

-Tourists are not obliged to fast, and in many cities, you won't have any difficulties finding food and even alcohol between sunrise and sunset, particularly it is like that at or near the seaside resorts.
-However, certain tact and respect would be appropriate, so it's advisable to eat indoors rather than out in the street.
-To be honest, today the fast isn't taken as seriously as it used to be originally, and along with tourists, one might actually come across quite many Turks having their meal in the restaurants during the daytime.
+Tourists are not obliged to fast, and in many cities, you won't have any difficulties finding food and even alcohol between sunrise and sunset, particularly if you stay at or near seaside resorts.
+To be honest, today the fast isn't taken as seriously as it used to be in the past, and along with tourists, one might actually come across some locals having their meal at restaurants during the daytime.
+However, a certain respect for Ramadan customs would be appropriate, so it's advisable to eat indoors rather than out in the street.

 Istanbul during Ramadan

-Small towns and villages are more devoted to traditions than big ones.
-Istanbul is the only exception, where one can experience Ramadan to its fullest.
-At the sunset, when the fast is broken with the iftar meal, everybody is heading out to join the common meal in the streets of Istanbul.
+Istanbul is the place, where one can experience Ramadan to its fullest.
+At the sunset, when the fast is broken with the iftar meal, everybody is heading out to join the common meal in the streets of the city.
 If you visit Istanbul during Ramadan you can share an iftar meal with dozens of locals at places like Siirt Şeref Büryan Kebap Salonu near Sarachane Arkeoloji Parki, Mahir Lokantası in Sisli or Kanaat in Üsküdar neighborhood.
 Or opt for more touristic eateries around Galata Bridge.
 Most restaurants have a special iftar menu at this time.

 Ramadan Drummers